-People often ask me how I afford to take so many international trips.
+I’m often asked how I afford to take so many international trips.
 Pull up a chair.
 Pour a cup of coffee.
 Let’s talk.

-My dad spent his entire career working in the travel industry.
-The company he worked for made booking software for the airlines (primarily Delta) and owned half of Orbitz.
+My dad spent his career working in the travel industry.
+His company made booking software for the airlines (primarily Delta) and owned half of Orbitz.
 He knows some stuff.
 Which means I know some stuff.

-Before I spill, let’s outline some boundaries.
+Before I spill, let’s outline some personal boundaries I have for myself.
 What is NOT okay for me:

 - I do not dip into my savings account to pay for travel